 - Review the evaluation criteria.

 If the building meets all the requirements, you will receive a plaque and an accrediting certificate.

-Currently there are different criteria for the energy certification of buildings.
-The LEED certificate is one of the most important, as it is increasingly recognized internationally.
+Currently, there are different criteria for the energy certification of buildings.
+The LEED certification is one of the most important, as it is increasingly recognized internationally.